-The Committee on Juvenile Justice of the New York City Bar Association (the "Association") opposes A.4945, which would limit the discretion of judges to confer Youthful Offender status on teenagers who commit criminal acts.
+The Committee on Juvenile Justice of the New York City Bar Association (the "Association") respectfully submits this report to propose new legislation which would grant judges more discretion in awarding Youthful Offender status to juvenile offenders.

-The Association is an organization of over 23,000 lawyers and law student members dedicated to improving the administration of justice.
+The Association is an organization of over 23,000 lawyers and judges dedicated to improving the administration of justice.
 The members of the Juvenile Justice Committee include attorneys and academics who come together to address issues related to the processing, adjudication, placement and incarceration of juveniles in the criminal justice system.